-What do these phrases say about someone’s mindset?
+What does ‘at the end of the day’ and ‘it is what it is’ say about someone’s mindset?
 What makes a day the limiting timeframe?
 What if ‘it’ could be something different?
 Clearly, our language can limit our potential.

 ‘At the end of the day’ has a history in the 19th Century.
 ‘It is what it is’ is more recent.
 These phrases are passing from idiom to cliche – especially put together.
 There is a strong sense of resignation.
 Shrug.
 Fate.